Charles Alderson Janeway: Early life and education

+Charles Janeway graduated from Milton Academy in Milton, Massachusetts.
+He graduated from Yale University in 1930, where he was a member of Skull and Bones.
+He also graduated from the Johns Hopkins University School of Medicine.

+Career

 Janeway was physician in chief from 1946 to 1976 at Children's Hospital Boston.
 He also was Thomas Morgan Rotch Professor of Pediatrics at Harvard Medical School.
 As a clinical researcher, he discovered the first immunodeficiency disease.